earthly/website/blog/_posts/2021-04-21-real-time-phoenix-elixir.md

 	live "/auction", AuctionLive
 ```

 It's important to highlight that `AuctionLive` is not a Phoenix controller.
-Rather, it’s a long-running LiveView process in charge of managing and tracking the state for that particular route.
+Rather, it's a long-running LiveView process in charge of managing and tracking the state for that particular route.

 Go ahead and define your new module under `lib/phoenix_fund_web/live/auction_live.ex`.
 By convention, the LiveView modules are placed under the `live` directory.